HL7/davinci-deqm/source/pages/indv-reporting.md

 `POST|[base]`

-{ % include examplebutton.html example="post-indv-report-example" b_title = "Click Here To See POST Individual Report" % }
+{% include examplebutton.html example="post-indv-report-example" b_title = "Click Here To See Example POST Individual Report (edited for brevity)" %}

+For a complete un-edited examples see the [MRP Individual MeasureReport] examples.

 <br />